songyanghan/starter-academic/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "hansongyang@outlook.com"

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-I am currently a fourth-year PhD student in computer science and engineering supervised by Prof. [Fei Miao](http://feimiao.org) at University of Connecticut.
+I am currently a fourth-year PhD student in computer science and engineering working on artificial intelligence supervised by Prof. [Fei Miao](http://feimiao.org) at University of Connecticut.
 I was working on game theoretic energy management approaches in [Dynamic Systems Control Lab](https://sites.ji.sjtu.edu.cn/dsc/) in University of Michigan-Shanghai Jiao Tong University Joint Institute supervised by Prof. [Chengbin Ma](https://sites.ji.sjtu.edu.cn/dsc/professor/).

-My current research interests include robust and scalable multi-agent reinforcement learning, autonomous driving, game theory, optimization, and control theory.
+My current research interests include robust and scalable multi-agent reinforcement learning, artificial intelligence, machine learning, autonomous driving, and game theory.

 ## News
-* [2022/2] Our paper "Stable and Efficient Shapley Value-Based Reward Reallocation for Multi-Agent Reinforcement Learning of Autonomous Vehicles" is accepted by the 2022 IEEE International Conference on Robotics and Automation (ICRA), Philadelphia, USA, May 2022.
+* [2022/5] Our paper "Stable and Efficient Shapley Value-Based Reward Reallocation for Multi-Agent Reinforcement Learning of Autonomous Vehicles" is presented on the 2022 IEEE International Conference on Robotics and Automation (ICRA), Philadelphia, USA, May 2022.
 * [2022/3] I get the second place award in the 8th annual graduate poster competition hosted by the School of Engineering of University of Connecticut.
 I also get the first place award in the Computer Science and Engineering Department.
-* [2022/3] Our paper "DeResolver: A Decentralized Negotiation and Conflict Resolution Framework for Smart City Services"(extension of ICCPS 2021 paper) is accepted by ACM Transactions on Cyber-Physical Systems.
+* [2022/3] Our paper "DeResolver: A Decentralized Negotiation and Conflict Resolution Framework for Smart City Services" is accepted by ACM Transactions on Cyber-Physical Systems.